 We've long sworn by the design advice "when in doubt, paint it white."
 Want proof?
 This amazing kitchen flip by Lemon Stripes blogger (and PureWow Coterie member) Julia Dzafic.
 With only four weeks and $7,000, Julia utilized the power of white paint—and a few strategic cosmetic updates—to take the kitchen of her Stamford, Connecticut, home from drab and dated to chic and luminous.
+Here, her gorgeous budget kitchen reno (and how she pulled it off).

 With a hectic work schedule and a baby on the way, Julia's mission was a straightforward one: a quick, easy and affordable transformation.
 Luckily she already had nice flooring, new appliances and a functional floor plan.
 But as you can see, the space was dark and far from stylish.
 Here's what she wanted to achieve within her budget: